 Template Identifier 240-73416879 Rev 2

-Document Identifier ETSP-2023273 Rev 1

-Effective Date 20 February 2016 6
+Effective Date 20 February 2022

-Review Date February 2021
+Review Date June 2025

-Definition Explanation Risk assessment (OHS Act) means a programme to determine any risk associated with any hazard at a construction site to identify the steps needed to be taken to remove, reduce, or control such hazard.
-Site (34-228) means an Eskom department, unit, complex, building, specific project, work site, or the site where agents, clients, principal contractors, contractors, suppliers, vendors, and service providers provide a service to Eskom, directly or indirectly Service provider any private person or legal entity that provides any service(s) to Eskom for compensation Subsidiary (32-94) an enterprise controlled by another (called the parent) through the ownership of greater than 50% of its voting stock Supplier (32-1034) means a natural or legal person who renders a service and may include the following current or potential supplier vendor, contractor, consultant Task (34-227) a segment of work that requires a set of specific and distinct actions for its completion Toolbox talks (34-227) where the team leader, after conducting pre-task planning, shares all the tasks at hand and discusses task allocation, the identified risks, and the control measures with all his/her team members on site before commencing a specific task and documenting the agreed strategy.
+Definition Explanation Service provider any private person or legal entity that provides any service(s) to Eskom for compensation Subsidiary (32-94) an enterprise controlled by another (called the parent) through the ownership of greater than 50% of its voting stock Supplier (32-1034)means a natural or legal person who renders a service and may include the following current or potential supplier vendor, contractor, consultant Task (34-227) a segment of work that requires a set of specific and distinct actions for its completion Toolbox talks (34-227) where the team leader, after conducting pre-task planning, shares all the tasks at hand and discusses task allocation, the identified risks, and the control measures with all his/her team members on site before commencing a specific task and documenting the agreed strategy.
 (This shall be done to ensure common understanding of the tasks, risks, and control measures required.)
 The Act (OHS Act) means the Occupational Health and Safety Act No. 85 of 1993, as amended, and the Regulations thereto Visitor any person visiting a workplace with the knowledge of, or under the supervision of, an employer.